Explore 3-D Volumetric Data with Volume Viewer App

 Load volumetric data into Volume Viewer app.
 Click Import Volume.
 You can load an image by specifying its file name or load a variable from the workspace.
 If you have volumetric data in a DICOM format that uses multiple files to represent a volume, you can specify the DICOM folder name.
 Choose the Import From Workspace option because the data is in the workspace.

-Select the workspace variable in the Import from Workspace dialog box and click OK.
+Select the workspace variable in the Import Volume dialog box and click OK.

 To start a new instance of the Volume Viewer, click New Session.